- 20 Mar

 Primarily smoked in powdered form, PCP can also be ingested orally or injected.
 This highly dangerous hallucinogenic drug has varying effects on different people.
 A PCP user may expect to feel high and imagine themselves as having an out of body experience.
 The problem with this is that the user is often unable to distinguish reality from fantasy.
 They may experience delusions of grandeur or think everyone is out to get them.

 Crystal Meth (Methamphetamine)

 A form of methamphetamine that resembles shards of glass, crystal meth is usually smoked, though it can also be melted and injected.
 This extremely powerful drug makes the user feel completely awake, energetic and focused.
 Through stimulating dopamine and serotonin production, crystal meth gives the user a feeling of pleasure and euphoria.
 Highly addictive club drugs such as meth can build up in the bloodstream and cause a toxic overdose.

 Though LSD was much more popular in the 1960s than it is today, it still is one of the party drugs that ravers take in order to enhance their clubbing experience.
 It stimulates serotonin production in the brain but overstimulates brain activity.
 A potent hallucinogen, LSD blurs the line between what is real and what is not.
 LSD has a way of blending one’s senses together.
-For example, a user may tell For those predisposed to schizophrenia, LSD use may trigger its onset.
+For those predisposed to schizophrenia, LSD use may trigger an onset.

 Shrooms (Psilocybin Mushrooms)